Visiting Bryce Canyon in May

 The full 5.5 miles of the popular Rim Trail opens back up in May.
 Travel along Bryce Amphitheater with stunning views of hoodoos, slot canyons, and fins.
 This is a hike like no other and the advantage of hiking this trail in May is that you’ll be ahead of the summer crowds and have plenty of time to see other sights.
 If you’re visiting toward the end of the month, around Memorial Day, there’s a chance it could be more crowded so you can utilize the free shuttle if parking is an issue.

 Another way to explore the landscape of Bryce Canyon is on two wheels.
 Booking a guided tour can pair you with other enthusiastic cyclists on an adventure through southern Utah.
-Bicycle Adventures offers a six-day all levels cycling tour through Zion and Bryce Canyon.
+Bicycle Adventures offers a six-day all-level cycling tour through Zion and Bryce Canyon.
 If you’re looking to rent a bicycle and hit the road on your own, there are options for that too.
-Nearby Ruby’s Inn in Bryce Canyon City has high quality mountain bikes to rent and a shuttle service to get to the trailhead.
+Nearby Ruby’s Inn in Bryce Canyon City has high-quality mountain bikes to rent and a shuttle service to get to the trailhead.
 Keep in mind these mountain bike trails are outside the National Park borders.
-Within Bryce Canyon National Park, bicycles are only permitted on the paved bike trails and paved roads.
+Within Bryce Canyon National Park, bicycles are only permitted on paved bike trails and paved roads.

 hiking in may

-Hiking in May is Bryce Canyon is arguably one of the best times to hit the trail.
+May hiking in Bryce Canyon is arguably one of the best times to hit the trail.
 Most of the snow has melted and the trails may be muddy, but the choices are endless.
 Trails into the canyon are now a viable option.
 It is strongly advised to stay above the canyon rim due to rockfall danger and snow cornices during the winter months.

 weather in may